vdemichev/DiaNN/README.md

 * **Ms1.Total.Signal.Before** total Ms1 signal recorded in the MS1 spectrum immediately preceding the apex MS2 scan of the PSM
 * **Ms1.Total.Signal.After** total Ms1 signal recorded in the MS1 spectrum immediately following the apex MS2 scan of the PSM
 * **RT.Start** and **RT.Stop** peak boundaries
+* **Profile.Before**, **Profile.HM** and **Profile.After** (Enterprise) proportion of signal attributable to the peptide elution before it reaches half-maximum, at half-maximum and after it is no longer at half-maximum; these ratios may be indicative of peak sharpness and tailing as well as dynamic range issues
 * **FWHM** estimated peak width at half-maximum; note that the accuracy of such estimates sometimes strongly depends on the DIA cycle time and sample injection amount, i.e. they can only be used to evaluate chromatographic performance in direct comparisons with similar settings, including the scan window; another caveat is that FWHM does not reflect any peak tailing
 * **PG.TopN** Normalised protein group quantity calculated using top N method (default N = 1, i.e. max normalised precursor quantity in the given run is used), relevant in **Legacy (direct)** quantification mode
 * **PG.MaxLFQ** QuantUMS or MaxLFQ normalised quantity for the protein group, channel-specific